ReanServerCommunity/ProspaceCore-Command/README.md

  See the wiki for more information, commands, methods.

  # Development support
  If you have a better source code or want to help with development, I welcome the user at any time.
-However, the source is a plugin that depends on ProspaceCore.
-If you want to support development, you need to understand the overall source code for the plugin.
+However, the source's a plugin that depends on ProspaceCore.
+If you want to support it, you need to understand the overall source code for the plugin.

  # License
  Copyright (c) 2017 ProspaceCraft Team